 Video: - Anita: Operating Department Practitioner

-Operating department practitioners switch between helping the surgeon and the anaesthetist.
-They work alongside theatre nurses and other healthcare staff.
-They also work with the patient in the recovery stage, after the operation.
+As an Operating Department Practitioner, you will switch between helping the Surgeon and the Anaesthetist.
+You will work alongside Theatre Nurses and other healthcare staff.
+You will also work with the patient in the recovery stage, after the operation.

-They help to prepare the patient for surgery, for example, ensuring that the surgeon has the correct medical records.
-They also check that the right medication and equipment is available, and make sure the whole area is prepared properly.
-They have to make sure they have the correct patient for the surgery.
+You will help to prepare the patient for surgery, for example, ensuring that the Surgeon has the correct medical records.
+You will also check that the right medication and equipment is available, and make sure the whole area is prepared properly.
+You will have to make sure you have the correct patient for the surgery.

-In the anaesthetic stage of the operation, ODPs prepare a wide range of equipment and drugs, including anaesthetic machines, ventilators, drips and airway devices, which all ensure the safety of the patient during anaesthesia.
+In the anaesthetic stage of the operation, you will prepare a wide range of equipment and drugs, including anaesthetic machines, ventilators, drips and airway devices, which all ensure the safety of the patient during anaesthesia.

-They work alongside the anaesthetist to check the patient's condition, watching out for allergic reactions, breathing difficulties or heart problems.
-ODPs bring patients into the operating theatre and help to position them correctly on the operating table.
+You will also work alongside the Anaesthetist to check the patient's condition, watching out for allergic reactions, breathing difficulties or heart problems.
+You will bring patients into the operating theatre and help to position them correctly on the operating table.

-If they're helping the surgeon, the ODP will 'scrub up' with the rest of the team, putting on a surgical mask, sterile gown and gloves.
+If you are helping the Surgeon, you will 'scrub up' with the rest of the team, putting on a surgical mask, sterile gown and gloves.

-For surgery, the ODP will have prepared all the instruments and equipment the surgeon needs.
+For surgery, you will have prepared all the instruments and equipment the Surgeon needs.
 It is essential that equipment is laid out correctly before an operation.

-During the operation, they pass instruments to the surgeon and carefully remove soiled dressings and swabs, maintaining strict aseptic conditions to prevent infection.
-ODPs anticipate what the surgeon will need: they have the piece of equipment ready for them as quickly as possible.
+During the operation, you will pass instruments to the Surgeon and carefully remove soiled dressings and swabs, maintaining strict aseptic conditions to prevent infection.
+You will anticipate what the Surgeon will need; you will need to have the piece of equipment ready for them as quickly as possible.

-After the operation, they check that all the items have been accounted for and collect any instruments to be sterilised.
+After the operation, you check that all the items have been accounted for and collect any instruments to be sterilised.

-ODPs continue to care for patients after the operation.
-They watch out for complications such as shock, blood loss, pain and breathing problems.
-The ODP will need to assess the patient, helping to ensure that they can be moved back to a ward.
+You will also continue to care for patients after the operation.
+You will watch out for complications such as shock, blood loss, pain and breathing problems.
+You will also need to assess the patient, helping to ensure that they can be moved back to a ward.

-ODPs are responsible for maintaining patients' records, and for controlling the stock of equipment.
+You are also responsible for maintaining patients' records and controlling the stock of equipment.

-While most ODPs are based in operating theatres, anaesthetic areas and recovery rooms, they can also work in many other areas, including accident and emergency departments, intensive care units and special care baby units.
+While most Operating Department Practitioners are based in operating theatres, anaesthetic areas and recovery rooms, you can also work in many other areas, including accident and emergency departments, intensive care units and special care baby units.